anninahelmy/cg-hs2019/Serie 4/assignment4_kiener_portmann/readme.txt

 Assignment 4 - Joana Portmann, Ann Kiener

 First of all, we both got the OpenGL assignment code to run.
-For the 'special' task we changed an existing wave simulation to this 4d function plotter.
+For the 'special' task we changed an existing wave simulation, which was part of an existing 'example'-Project to a 4d function plotter.
+Since this is a project by itself that we choose to alter, we submit the whole folder to be sure that it will work on someone else's computer if they were to test it.

 We started by changing the color of the simulation.
 Then we changed the code such that a static function got plotted.
 Next we added the time parameter t.
 Up to now the function to plot needed to be hardcoded.